hariwashere/dmv_appointment_finder/README.md

 <b>Options:</b>

-    -e, --email-address - Email address where you want the updates to be sent (Needs a local smtp server) -s, --sleep-time - Time to sleep before retrying -m, --maximum-tries - Maximum number of retries
+    -e, --email-address - Email address where you want the updates to be sent.
+    -s, --sleep-time - Time to sleep before retrying -m, --maximum-tries - Maximum number of retries

-You will also need to include a dmv_data.yaml and gmail_creds.yaml in the same folder as the script containing your license information and your gmail credentials so that the script can send a mail
+You will also need to include a dmv_data.yaml and gmail_creds.yaml in the same folder as the script containing your license information and your gmail credentials so that the script can send a mail.
+Owing to gmail's security you might want to turn on access to less secure apps here: https://www.google.com/settings/security/lesssecureapps

 <b>Data File:</b>